GetStream/stream-cli/README.md

 > - The installation process is easier since it doesn't have any prerequisites (such as NPM).
 You can just simply download the executable and run it.
 > - The name of the executable is `stream-cli` instead of `stream` to avoid conflicts with an existing tool ([imagemagick](https://github.com/GetStream/stream-cli/issues/33)).
 But you can rename it if you want to.
 > - The command invocation is `stream-cli chat [verb-noun] [args] [options]` instead of `stream [verb:noun] [args] [options]`.
 The most obvious change is using dash instead of colon.
 We also added the `chat` keyword to preserve domain for our other product [Feeds](https://getstream.io/activity-feeds/).
-> - The 1.0.0 Go version has a bit smaller feature set than the old NodeJS one, but we'll bring it up to par by 2022 Q2.
+> - The 1.0.0 Go version's feature set is matching the old one.
+But if you miss anything, feel free to open an issue.

 Stream's Command Line Interface (CLI) makes it easy to create and manage your [Stream](https://getstream.io) apps directly from the terminal.
 Currently, only Chat is supported; however, the ability to manage Feeds will be coming soon.